 Milwaukee DPW: 100 salt trucks operating, general ice control

-MILWAUKEE - The City of Milwaukee Department of Public Works (DPW) reports that shortly before 10 a.m.
-Friday, Dec.
-9 a general ice control was initiated.
+MILWAUKEE - The City of Milwaukee Department of Public Works (DPW) reports that at 2 a.m.
+Thursday, Dec.
+15 a general ice control was initiated.
 This is a citywide anti-icing operation utilizing approximately 100 salt trucks.

-Prior to this operation DPW had been patrolling in the overnight hours.
+"We plan to address only the main routes, in preparation for rush hour, and will continue to monitor conditions if additional treatment is needed," said Milwaukee DPW.

-Garbage and recycling collections may be impacted and if so residents are to leave their cart(s) out until collected.
+Steady rain and snow is winding down this morning and will be followed by a few snow showers through the day today.
+Temperatures will be steady in the upper 30s.
+A few more snow showers are expected on Friday.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News